mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

 #### Flags:

-`--beam_extra_mvn_properties`: Allows to specify list of key-value pairs that
+`--beam_extra_properties`: Allows to specify list of key-value pairs that will
-    will be forwarded to target mvn command as system properties
+    be forwarded to target mvn command as system properties

+`--beam_filesystem`: Defines filesystem which will be used in tests.
+If not
+    specified it will use runner's local filesystem.

 `--beam_it_module`: Module containing integration test.
 For Python SDK, use
     comma-separated list to include multiple modules.

-`--beam_it_profile`: Profile to activate integration test.

 `--beam_it_timeout`: Integration Test Timeout.
     (default: '600')